ernestbuffington/Kingpin-Life-of-Crime-Multi-Mod/README.md

 TODO: Add All Blood Money Mod Features
 TODO: Add Mod Vote Features

-# What hasd been done so far
+# What has been done so far
 TODO:
 1. KoogleBot v1.0 base code is from Hypo_v8, this man has put in some serious work on these bots and has done an awesome job!
 2. KoogleBot auto crouch and jump node layout during debug.
 You no longer have to add jump or crouch nodes manually, this was done by TheGhost.